web3-protocol/evm-browser/README.md

 ## evm:// protocol

-I see 2 modes of usage : a mode which work for all contracts, but end up with cumbersome URLs (the "raw") mode, and a mode in which the contract implements an interface to allow more concise URLs.
+There will be 2 modes : a mode which work for all contracts, but end up with cumbersome URLs (the "low-level") mode, and a mode in which the contract implements an interface to allow more concise URLs.

-Raw mode, implemented -- still moving parts:
+### Low-level mode evm://

 `evm://<contractAddress>[.<networkId>]/call/<contractMethod>(<argsType>)(<resultType>)<extension>?arg=<argValue>[&...]`

-"Standard" mode, not implemented, with an interface to implement, to be defined:

-``evm://<contractAddress>[.<networkId>]/<path>?<arg1Name>=<argValue>[&...]``

-### Working examples
+In this mode, all method arguments must be provided, in the right order.
+If the returned data is not HTML (e.g. SVG), it must be written as ``extension``.
+If the return data type is not a string, it must be specified with ``resultType``.
+If the method returns multiple variables, all return variables data type must be provided up to the one you want.

+**Examples:**

 `evm://0x5a985f13345e820aa9618826b85f74c3986e1463.5/call/tokenSVG(uint256).svg?arg=2`